-The Catalytic Project for this goal is an Intergovernmental Planning Collaborative where the County, working with the cities, education, workforce training and business leaders, non-profit providers and interested citizens, helps create a high quality of life in Solano County.
-This can be accomplished by completing the County's General Plan Update, providing the dialogue and leadership on enhanced mobility and removing unnecessary regulatory and procedural barriers to development.
+The County, working with the cities, education, workforce training and business leaders, non-profit providers and interested citizens, helps create a high quality of life in Solano County.

-The General Plan was updated and approved by the voters in 2008.
+The County General Plan was updated and approved by the voters in 2008.
 The implementation of the various components of the General Plan is still ongoing.